12 Tips to Boost Natural Lubrication and Treat Vaginal Dryness

-There are many ways on how to create natural lubrication so you don’t experience as much vaginal dryness.
+You have many ways to create natural lubrication so you don’t experience as much vaginal dryness.

-But before we show you how to increase natural lubrication, let’s find out how you get vaginal dryness in the first place.
+But before we show you how to create natural lubrication, let’s find out why you experience vaginal dryness in the first place.

 Why Is Your Vagina Dry?

-There’s this hormone estrogen that plays a pivotal role in keeping your vagina moist.
-A lubricated vagina ensures the vaginal lining is thick and protected.
+The hormone estrogen, produced by your ovaries, plays a pivotal role in ensuring vaginal moisture.
+A lubricated vagina ensures the vaginal tissue is thick and protected.

-But for whatever reason (we’ll get this in a minute), your vagina can stop producing sufficient estrogen, which has a ripple effect: your vag becomes dry, and its walls grow thin and dry.
+But for whatever reason (we’ll get to this in a minute), your ovaries can stop producing sufficient estrogen.
+This has a ripple effect: your vag becomes dry, causing the vaginal wall to become thin and inflamed.

-This condition is called vaginal atrophy (or atrophic vaginitis and vulvovaginal atrophy).
+This condition is called vaginal atrophy (also known as atrophic vaginitis and vulvovaginal atrophy).

 It can manifest through vaginal dryness symptoms like: